-Senior agent
+Sara Shandler, Senior agent

-Sara Shandler joined The Book Group in 2025 after more than twenty years in publishing, most recently as the Editor-in-Chief of Alloy Entertainment, where she collaborated with authors from the inception of their stories through publication.
 Sara’s introduction to publishing began around the dinner table with her can-do-anything hippie parents who encouraged her to write the bestselling book Ophelia Speaks, which gave voice to the experience of teenage girls and was published when she was a freshman at Wesleyan University.
-This early experience inspired Sara’s lifelong interest in making a blue-sky idea into a best seller.
+This early experience inspired Sara’s lifelong interest in how a blue-sky idea becomes a best seller.
+She lives in Brooklyn, New York with her husband, three children and dog, and spends summers in Fire Island.

 Sara Shandler’s client list includes: